 Before you go ahead and apply for a dissolution, you must know if your company is solvent or insolvent.
 A solvent company can pay all its liabilities when they fall due, as well as being free from legal action or threats from creditors.
 An insolvent company may have cash flow difficulties, more liabilities than assets or be facing creditor pressure.

 As a company director, there are three tests you can run to see if your company is solvent or insolvent.

 A company should be able to pay its bills and liabilities as they fall due.
 If it cannot, then it may be insolvent.Some other warning signs:

 - The company is not up to date with PAYE, National Insurance and VAT payments.

-- The company is struggling to adhere to creditor’s payment terms and any outstanding money owed cannot be paid from cash in the bank or money that is due to the company.
+- The company is struggling to adhere to a creditor’s payment terms, and any outstanding money owed cannot be paid from cash in the bank or money due to the company.

 If any of the above warning signs are evident and there are cash flow issues, then it is likely that your company is insolvent.

 If your company’s liabilities exceed the value of its assets, then it is likely that your company is insolvent.
 The amount you owe to creditors should not be more than the value of your company’s assets, including any money it currently has in the bank.